 Home and Community Care - Policy Manual

-The range of services includes community nursing, community rehabilitation and home support services, as well as adult day services, assisted living services and residential care services.
+The range of services includes community nursing, community rehabilitation and home support services, as well as adult day services, assisted living services and long-term care services, including short-stay services.

 Home and Community Care Services are intended to: